his post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

 Juicer: This is used to juice citrus, fruits, and vegetables.
-We used the ALEEHAI Manual Fruit Juicer for the lime and the Hamilton Beach Large Juicer for the pineapple.
+I used the ALEEHAI Manual Fruit Juicer for the lime and the Hamilton Beach Large Juicer for the pineapple.

 Tasting Notes

-“I didn’t even realize this was a tiki cocktail until we made it.
-I guess I’m just used to them having rum bases that when I read tequila on the list of ingredients I assumed this wasn’t tiki, but it was delightfully tasty!
-It’s a nice break from the classic Margarita or Paloma when you want a tequila drink with a little twist from the Chartreuse.”
+Kendall’s Take: “I didn’t even realize this was a tiki cocktail until I made it.
+I guess I’m just so used to them having rum bases that when I read tequila on the list of ingredients I assumed this wasn’t tiki, but it was delightfully tasty!
+The Matador is a nice break from the classic Margarita or Paloma when you want a tequila drink with a little twist from the Chartreuse.”

 Recipe